tanelxen/rtcw-mds-viewer/README.md

 - ✅ read .mds
 - ✅ read .mdc (only head)
 - ✅ read wolfanim.cfg
-- ✅ read .skin-files
+- ✅ select .skin-files
 - ✅ simple CPU-skinning animation

 ## PREVIEW
 ![screenshot](https://github.com/tanelxen/rtcw-mds-viewer/blob/master/screenshots/screenshot1.png)

+## HOW TO USE
+It works only with extracted assets.
+Just select folder in player dir.
+Then select skin.

 ## TODO
 - [ ] on GPU skinning
 - [ ] support more tags
-- [ ] select skins
+- [ ] support .pk3-archives